 An example of the overall flow of development, for hardware product that contains a software component, is illustrated in the figure:

 The standard Scrum practices apply throughout.
 Each Team has a designated Scrum Master, Product Owner, and set of Team members.
-The usual “Scrum ceremonies” of Backlog Grooming, Sprint Planning, Daily Stand-Up, Review, and Retrospective are held.
+The usual “Scrum ceremonies” and project management tools of Backlog Grooming, Sprint Planning, Daily Stand-Up, Review, and Retrospective are held.

 While the day-to-day experience of software development is very similar from one Sprint to the next, this is not the case for hardware development.
-The hardware work progresses through qualitatively-distinct phases, as illustrated in the diagram.
-Thus while the hardware Teams continue to build and test deliverables in Sprints, the nature of those deliverables commonly changes over time.
+Agile hardware development work progresses through qualitatively-distinct phases, as illustrated in the diagram.
+Thus while the hardware teams continue to build and test deliverables in Sprints, the nature of those deliverables commonly changes over time.